-B. Government-wide and Fund Financial Statements:
+B. Basic Financial Statements:

-The government-wide financial statements (i.e., the statement of net assets and the statement of changes in net assets) report information on all of the nonfiduciary activities of the District.
+The district-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities of the District.
 For the most part, the effect of interfund activity has been removed from these statements.